 Played by : Lionel Tagliavini

-His part in Season 3's Wham Episode events permitted him to be guaranteed that the Coalition would never bother his guild, permitting him to fully focus on his main objective : dragging the Noob guild down.
+His part in the Season 3/Novel 3/Comic 7 Wham Episode events permitted him to be guaranteed that the Coalition would never bother his guild, permitting him to fully focus on his main objective : dragging the Noob guild down.

 Ax-Crazy: Or at least claims to be so.
 He claims to want to kill people in real life but has never gone further than kidnapping in the webseries.
 Actually shown in the comic, where the step between trying to get the Noob guild back and ruining its in-game life involved trying to run over Kevin in a car and throwing a grenade at Morgan's car.